marcosh/marcosh.github.io/_posts/2021-09-24-either-why-or-how.markdown

 );
 ```

-The difference in the implementation between Haskell and PHP is due to the fact that in Haskell every function is curried by default, which makes it easier to use simpler operators.
+The difference in the implementation between Haskell and PHP is due to the fact that in Haskell every function is [curried](https://en.wikipedia.org/wiki/Currying) by default, which makes it easier to use simpler operators.

 #### What happens to the errors?

 The code above looks nice, but there is a subtle thing which is not clear.
 Try to think about the case when both the parsing of the name and the parsing of the surname failed.
 What should be the final error?
 Should we stop the computation as soon as one piece of the puzzle fails?
 Or should we collect and report all the errors?

-There is not correct answer here, it really depends on the context and on the situation. so we need to make space for both options.
+There is no correct answer here, it really depends on the context and on the situation, so we need to make space for both options.

 Haskell by default stops as soon as it finds one error and reports just that one.
 If you want to collect all the errors, you should use [`Validation`](https://hackage.haskell.org/package/either/docs/Data-Either-Validation.html#t:Validation) instead.
-As a datatype its definition is not different than the `Either` one.
+As a datatype its definition is not different from the `Either` one.
 The main thing which changes is the [`Applicative`](https://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Applicative.html#t:Applicative) instance, allowing us to collect errors.
 Notice that the instance requires a `Semigroup` constraint on `Error`, which allows us to accumulate the errors themselves.

 In PHP the most reasonable thing to do is to modify the `liftA` implementation, adding a parameter which specifies how to behave when we have more than one error